-The Pacific Islands Region is defined as the Commonwealth and Territories of the United States in the Pacific and the Freely Associated States in the Pacific.
-The 2007 award to this region is \$1,700,000.
+The Pacific Islands Region is defined as the State of Hawaii, Commonwealth and Territories of the United States in the Pacific, and the Freely Associated States in the Pacific.
+The 2009 RCOOS award to this region is \$1,869,134 for a demonstration project focused on the south shore of Oahu, Hawaii.
+The 2009 Regional Association Planning Grant award to this region is \$398,802.